 Planning your journey

 To make the most out of your Eurail pass, it’s best to plan your train route in advance.
-You can find a detailed map and the schedule for almost every train journey in Europe on Eurail.com.
+Check out the detailed map and timetable of almost every train journey in Europe.
 The Rail Planner App is also a great tool to help you plan your trip.
 The app includes an offline timetable allowing you to check train times, even when you’re on top of a Swiss mountain!

 The key things to note when planning your Switzerland train journey is that not all trains journeys are included in the Eurail pass.
 Be sure to check that the route you want to take is valid with your pass – some special scenic trains, including the Glacier Express and Golden Pass are run by private companies.
 Eurail pass holders do get a discount on many of these routes.

 Trains in Switzerland run regularly – you don’t need to book your seats in advance except on private routes such as the Glacier Express and Bernina Express.
 Again, be sure to check before hopping on the train.
 Reservation fees in such cases are usually not expensive, ranging from 5 Euros to 20 Euros per person per trip.

 If you are limited on time, here is our pick of some of the best scenic routes in Switzerland that you won’t want to miss.

 Best Scenic Routes

 This legendary train journey has gained quite a reputation for its spectacular views and panoramic sights.
 Once on board, it’s easy to see why.
 Crossing from the eastern to the western Swiss Alps, the Glacier Express winds through 91 tunnels and crosses 291 bridges including the 2,033-meter Oberalp Pass.
 The entire journey from St Moritz to Zermatt takes only 7.5 hours but the short trip is enough to show you the best sights of Switzerland.